henriquegildev/edge-detection-python/README.md

 # edge-detection-python
-Edge Detection Project using OpenCV in Python
+Edge Detection Project using Scikit-learn in Python